 Notes: If any school in your district receives Title I aid, Federal law requires you to have a district policy covering parent, family, and community engagement for the parents of students served under the program.
 Because your district is required to "develop jointly with, agree on, and distribute to parents of participating children a written parent, family, and community engagement policy," this model policy is designed to be a starting point to be used in the development of your final policy.
+20 U.S.C. § 6318 requires the basics of the introduction and the last two paragraphs as well as items-#1 - 7 and #11.
+Items #8 - 10 are recommended options in the Federal law, but are not mandatory.
+A.C.A. §§ 6-15-1702, 1703, and 1704 require each district to develop a parental involvement plan (rather than a policy) in collaboration with parents.
+The statutes are very detailed, and full of "shalls" going far beyond the requirements of this policy required by 20 U.S.C. § 6318.
+Be sure to have the statutes and associated rules handy when working out the details of your district's parent, family, and community engagement plan.

 The US Department of Education has correctly opined that this policy (and policy 6.12) are of no use unless accompanied by an implementation plan.
-Consequently, the DESE's School Improvement office requires districts to have such a plan.
+Consequently, the ADE's School Improvement office requires districts to have such a plan.